tellery/website/docs/how-to-use/create-story.md

 # Create a new story

 Click the "Create new story`+`" button at the bottom of your sidebar.

-Then the story is created in your workspace and a new empty story will pop up in front of you.
+Then the story is created in your workspace, and a new empty story will pop up in front of you.
 You can give it a meaningful name.